 Students must apply for admission to the B.A.S.W.
 Program during their junior year.
 Prior to enrolling in upperlevel social work courses students must:

 Satisfactorily complete a minimum of 45 hours with an overall grade point average of 2.50 or better, including transfer credit.
-The 45 credits must include the courses with grades of C or better:
+The 45 credits must include these courses with grades of C or better

 Complete an application for formal admission to the social work program, which includes personal statements.